Submodular Maximization subject to a Knapsack Constraint: Combinatorial Algorithms with Near-optimal Adaptive Complexity: Non-Monotone Submodular Maximization

-The selection of the prefix of the sequence $A = [a_1,\dots,a_d]$ to be added to the current solution $S$ is then done by \threshold.
-Given a threshold $\tau$, we add to $S$ a prefix $A_i = [a_1,\dots,a_i]$ such that for all $j<i$ the average contribution to $S \cup A_j$ of the elements in $X \setminus A_j$ is comparable to $\tau$.
-Then the expected value of $f(A_i\,|\,S)$ should be comparable to $\tau \E{c(A_i)}$.
-In order to compute $A_i$ in one single parallel round, one can {\em a posteriori} compute for each prefix $A_j$ of $A$ the {\em a priori } (with respect to the uniform samples) expected marginal value of $a_{j+1}$; with $a_{j+1}$ drawn uniformly at random from the elements in $X \setminus A_j$ still fitting the budget, this means simply averaging over their marginal densities.
-Since all the value queries depend only on $S$ and $A$, finding the prefix needs only a single adaptive round.
+Finally, the query complexity is just a $n^2$ factor greater than the adaptivity: each adaptive round entails $O(n^2)$ value queries, since the length of the sequence outputted by \sampling \ may be linear in $n$ and for each prefix the value of the marginals of all the remaining elements has to be considered. \end{proof} Having settled the adaptive and query complexity of \threshold, we move to proving that our conditions ensure good expected marginal density. \threshold adds to $S$ prefixes $A_i = [a_1,\dots,a_i]$ such that for all $j<i$ the average contribution to $S \cup A_j$ of the elements in $X \setminus A_j$ is comparable to $\tau$.
+Then the expected value of $f(A_i\,|\,S)$ should be comparable to $\tau \, \E{c(A_i)}$.
+To compute $A_i$ in one single parallel round, one can {\em a posteriori} compute for each prefix $A_j$ of $A$ the {\em a priori } (with respect to the uniform samples) expected marginal value of $a_{j+1}$; with $a_{j+1}$ drawn uniformly at random from the elements in $X \setminus A_j$ still fitting the budget, this means simply averaging over their marginal densities.
+We formalize this argument in the following Lemma. \begin{lemma} For any input $X \subseteq \N$, $\tau>0$, $\e \in (0,1)$, and $B>0$, the random set $S$ outputted by \threshold is such that $c(S) \le B$ and the following inequality holds true:

-The crucial difficulty lies in the fact that limiting the expected marginal density is insufficient to bound the number of adaptive steps.
-In the worst case, a single very negative element could trigger this condition.
-We circumvent the resulting adaptive complexity of up to $n$ by imposing two different stopping conditions, corresponding to $i^*$ and $j^*$ in \threshold.
-The \emph{cost condition} is triggered once an $\e$-fraction of all remaining candidates' cost is due to elements that are no longer \emph{good}, i.e., they now have marginal density below $\tau$.
-The \emph{value condition} is triggered at most $\ell$ times, which happens whenever the elements with negative marginal value make up an $\e$-fraction of the entire leftover marginal value.
-Now, in each adaptive step, either the overall cost or the summed-up marginal contributions of the candidate set decrease by a factor of $(1-\e)$.
-These observations are formalized below.